google/truth/extension.md

         ```

         This message contains all the relevant information, yet it's much
-        shorter than the `hasName(…)` example above.
+        shorter than the `hasName(...)` example above.
 This is possible because
         `isCeo()` is testing a boolean property.
 Boolean properties are good
         candidates for the manual check-and-fail approach.